OscarBjurestrand/php-membership/README.md

 A website with member areas?
 Easy.
 A website with _secure_ member areas?
 Not so easy...

-Php-membership is an open-source project with the purpose of providing a secure foundation for a website that is using member areas.
+Php-membership is an open-source project that provides a simple, secure, and scalable membership system for your website.
 This system is 100% safe from SQL-injections and it validates all data that is sent from the client.
-My goal with php-membership is to provide a simple, secure, and scalable base for your website.
 It is easy to deploy even with no previous knowledge about membership systems.